Recently, a Global Call Centre benchmarking report made the rounds, stating that the industry standard average call centre abandonment rate was 12%.

 But it was the long thread of comments that struck me.

 The tone ranged from mild annoyance – “This just can’t be…The sample size is too small…How do they calculate…” – through to the kind of responses you’d expect from an extinction-level event and return of the dinosaurs.

-Oh, and for my Australian readers, the latest industry report in 2019 suggested 5.5% was the average call centre abandonment rate and the average wait time in queue was 1 minute 40 seconds.
+Oh, and for my Australian readers, the latest industry report suggested 5.5% was the average call centre abandonment rate and the average wait time in queue was 1 minute 40 seconds.

 If your centre generates revenue – you can stop reading now

-Clearly, if you’re in the revenue generation business – abandonment rate matters – a lot.
+Clearly, if you’re in the revenue generation business – the abandonment rate matters – a lot.